akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 components may consume the event stream as a means to replicate the component’s state on a different continent or to react to changes).
-If the component’s state is lost—due to a machine failure or by being pushed out of a cache—it can easily be reconstructed by replaying the event stream (usually employing snapshots to speed up the process). @ref:[Event sourcing](../persistence.md#event-sourcing) is supported by Akka Persistence.
+If the component’s state is lost—due to a machine failure or by being pushed out of a cache—it can be reconstructed by replaying the event stream (usually employing snapshots to speed up the process). @ref:[Event sourcing](../persistence.md#event-sourcing) is supported by Akka Persistence.